-Endpoints MUST support SHA-256 for generating and verifying the fingerprint value associated with the DTLS association.
+Endpoints MUST support SHA-256 for generating and verifying any fingerprint value associated with the DTLS association.
 The use of SHA-256 is preferred.

-Endpoints MUST, at a minimum, support TLS_DHE_RSA_WITH_AES_128_GCM_SHA256 and MUST support TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256.
-UDPTL over DTLS MUST prefer TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256 and any other Perfect Forward Secrecy (PFS) cipher suites over non-PFS cipher suites.
+Endpoints MUST, at a minimum, support TLS\DHE\RSA\WITH\AES\128\GCM\SHA256 and MUST support TLS\ECDHE\RSA\WITH\AES\128\GCM\SHA256.
+UDPTL over DTLS MUST prefer TLS\ECDHE\RSA\WITH\AES\128\GCM\SHA256 and any other Perfect Forward Secrecy (PFS) cipher suites over non-PFS cipher suites.
 Implementations SHOULD disable TLS-level compression.

-The certificate received during the DTLS handshake MUST match the fingerprint received in the SDP "fingerprint" attribute.
-If the fingerprint does not match the hashed certificate, then the endpoint MUST tear down the media session immediately.
+The certificate received during the DTLS handshake MUST match at least one of the certificate fingerprints received in SDP 'fingerprint' attributes.
+If no fingerprint matches the hashed certificate, then an endpoint MUST tear down the media session immediately.
 Note that it is permissible to wait until the other side's fingerprint has been received before establishing the connection; however, this may have undesirable latency effects.